These events planned for 2020 have been postponed to 2021 because of the corona virus.

 with the four unfortunate children of Katharine More aboard.

-Tickets will be on sale on this website from January 2020
+Tickets are on sale on this website.

 Join Shropshire’s Mayflower Children to get priority booking and 10% discount:

 A circular, guided walk, starting at Brockton (where cars may be parked and Jacob Blakeway, Katharine’s lover lived) and following public footpaths towards Larden Hall, the ancestral home of the Mores with the story of the children recounted as the walk proceeds.
 A refreshment stop at Shipton Church gives an opportunity to see the plaque to the four young children who were all baptised in the church.
 The plaque was donated by the Massachusetts Society of Mayflower Descendants.
 The walk then picks up the route of the old Rowe Lane (thought to be a Roman Road) and returns to Brockton.
 Start time: 2.00 pm.
 Date to be confirmed.

 Tickets: £5/£4.50 Members and Friends of Shropshire Archives

 NB There is a small booking fee for on-line ticket buying.
 Sorry; each event requires a separate payment.

 To pay by cheque (discount still applies): email email@example.com for a postal/email booking form

 Sunday 12 September 2021: Commemorative Service at Shipton Church

 At 10.30 am – led by the Revd Matthew Stafford, Rector, and Priests from the Much Wenlock Catholic Church